 Trends and Latest Developments

 The phrase "bon appétit" has transcended its purely culinary context and entered popular culture.
 Its usage is increasingly common outside of French-speaking regions, reflecting the globalization of food culture and the growing appreciation for French cuisine and lifestyle.
-Furthermore, modern interpretations and adaptations of the phrase are emerging in informal settings.
+What's more, modern interpretations and adaptations of the phrase are emerging in informal settings.

 Globalization and Popular Culture